yodrew/ad/content/make.md

 ###### cover

-**fabric cover**
+**blanket cover**
 This is a quick, non-permanent method.
-If you need a lightproof vent in your window, this method is incompatible with it, so use paper cover instead.
+If you need a lightproof vent in your window, this method is incompatible with it, so use sheet cover instead.

 1. Get a piece of thick, lightproof fabric (eg, a heavy quilt or wool blanket) bigger than the window opening by 20cm on all four sides.
 2. Drape it over back of frame